LeadHaste

 Where can I find free resources for creating prospecting lists?

-I pull company and contact data from LinkedIn (basic search and Sales Navigator trials) and Google Maps for local businesses.
-I use free tiers of Apollo, Hunter, and Snov.io for limited searches and email verification.
+Pull company and contact data from LinkedIn basic search and Sales Navigator trials, and Google Maps for local businesses.
+Use free tiers of Apollo, Hunter, and Snov.io for email discovery and verification.
+Mine public government and business registries for company filings and NAICS/SIC codes.

 What are the best platforms to locate sales prospects?